What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 Do you need to know when and how to best use Activity, Context or Result Extensions in your xAPI Statements?
 This is a common challenge and a frequently asked question we receive from both content developers and LRS data wranglers.

-Here are some key things to remember about using xAPI Extensions:
+Here are some key things to know about xAPI Extensions:

 1. Extensions are user-defined (represented as JSON data)